-ARS will pursue other opportunities currently under development with CRPs around the state to provide pre-employment transition services and other transition services.
+ARS will continue to pursue opportunities currently under development with CRPs around the state to provide pre-employment transition services and other transition services for students living with a disability.

 ARS will collaborate with employers by fostering integrated systems, coordinating services, and providing career pathways for adults and youth/students with disabilities.